bbauska/UC-Davis-JS-Basics/readme.md

 </p>

 We gathered the information from the form and cleared the format.
 The third thing to do is to run a function that creates a new card.
-We\'re going to hold off on that because we need to write that function.
+We&apos;re going to hold off on that because we need to write that function.

-But we can take care of the **fourth** thing, which is to check to see if we already have a card in the other side, and if we do one thing and if we don\'t, we won\'t, we\'ll do a different thing.
+But we can take care of the **fourth** thing, which is to check to see if we already have a card in the other side, and if we do one thing and if we don&apos;t, we won&apos;t, we&apos;ll do a different thing.
 We can take care of that in terms of the header over there, and in showing, in determining what this header says here.
-Either it\'s going to say enter destination details, where we\'re going to change it so that it has something like "My Wish List" in there, because that makes a little bit more sense once there\'s something in that column over there.
+Either it&apos;s going to say enter destination details, where we&apos;re going to change it so that it has something like "My Wish List" in there, because that makes a little bit more sense once there&apos;s something in that column over there.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~ 705.
 (3xx) ~~~~~~~~~~~~-->